Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 31 Desember 2025 13.49.22 UTC
+- WIB: Rabu, 31 Desember 2025 14.32.21 UTC
-- WITA: Rabu, 31 Desember 2025 14.49.22 UTC
+- WITA: Rabu, 31 Desember 2025 15.32.21 UTC
-- WIT: Rabu, 31 Desember 2025 15.49.22 UTC
+- WIT: Rabu, 31 Desember 2025 16.32.21 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: technology
+Kategori: inspirational